puzzfuzz/puzzfuzz.github.io/_posts/2015-02-24-management-material.md

 TODO: Intro

-[Netflix][netflix_deck] sees themselves as a pro sports team who expects nothing but excellence from every roster slot and hire, develop, and cut smartly so they have stars in every position.
-[Hubspot][hubspot_deck] focuses on "building a company we love" and enabling autonomy by building a culture of trust and hiring only those that strictly meet their core values (**HEART**).
-[Spotify][spotify_talk_1] [strives][spotify_talk_2] to innovate rapidly by establishing a "Fail-friendly environment" where the focus is on enabling failure recovery instead of prescribing failure avoidance.
-Riot Games seeks to establish _people_ as a fundamental asset that is discussed in the boardroom alongside IP and business models while growing a culture of like-minded professionals whose personal passions are as deeply aligned as their work ethic.
+* [Netflix][netflix_deck] sees themselves as a pro sports team who expects nothing but excellence from every roster slot and hire, develop, and cut smartly so they have stars in every position.
+* [Hubspot][hubspot_deck] focuses on "building a company we love" and enabling autonomy by building a culture of trust and hiring only those that strictly meet their core values (**HEART**).
+* [Spotify][spotify_talk_1] [strives][spotify_talk_2] to innovate rapidly by establishing a "Fail-Friendly Environment" where the focus is on _enabling failure recovery_ instead of _prescribing failure avoidance_.
+* Riot Games [seeks][riot_talk] to establish _people_ as a fundamental asset that is discussed in the boardroom alongside IP and business models while growing a culture of like-minded professionals whose personal passions are as deeply aligned as their work ethic.

-All of these companies have their own spin on what it means to work there and be a member of their culture but some very interesting commonalities emerged.
+All of these companies have their own spin on what it means to work there and be a "member of their tribe" but some very interesting commonalities emerged.
 The single most important take-away is simply:

 > Culture happens, planned or not.